-During the summer of 2013, Dr. Wohns returned to Nepal, this time with one of his four children, at the time a student at Harvard College, to teach minimally invasive spine surgery techniques to the staff at Tribhuvan University Teaching Hospital.
+Dr. Wohns is a leader in high altitude medicine and is the former Vice President of the International Society of Mountain Medicine.
+He has been both a physician and a climber during expeditions on Mount Kilimanjaro and Mount Everest.
+He served as the Medical Director during the 1984 Ultima Thule Everest Expedition during which time he performed high altitude brain research on Mount Everest.
+He also performed the first high altitude emergency appendectomy on a porter during an expedition to K2, the second highest mountain in the world.
+During the summer of 2013, Dr. Wohns returned to Nepal, this time with one of his four children, a student at Harvard College, to teach minimally invasive spine surgery techniques to the staff at Tribhuvan University Teaching Hospital.
 During this trip he also performed pro bono surgery with medical implants and instruments graciously donated by leading medical device companies.
-His enduring commitment to the country, its people, and to the field of medicine has compelled him to return to continue lecturing and leading spine surgery workshops in Kathmandu in 2018.
-Dr. Wohns also recently traveled to the Maldives and performed the first cervical disc replacement and will be returning in 2018 to perform the first lumbar disc replacement.
+His enduring commitment to the country, its people, and to the field of medicine has compelled him to return to continue lecturing and leading spine surgery workshops in Kathmandu, where he is now Visiting Professor of Neurological Surgery.
+Dr. Wohns also recently traveled to the Maldives and performed the first cervical disc replacement, lumbar disc replacement and anterior lumbar fusion.

 Dr. Wohns is the founder of the Mazama Spine Summit, an annual minimally invasive and outpatient spine surgery conference that brings together top spine surgeons and technique innovators from across the country.
 Held in Winthrop, WA, the conference consists of educational sessions and a keynote speaker and focuses on new developments in minimally invasive and outpatient spine surgery, and medical-legal issues.
 January 2019 marked the 15th anniversary of this important educational event.